About Spark SQL

 Limit tables

 A database should only include tables that are useful to downstream activity, such as building segments or for a database export.
-As a general rule, segment authors should never use any tables with a name that starts with “Unified” to build a segment.
+As a general rule, segment authors must never use any tables with a name that starts with “Unified” to build a segment.
 Use the passthrough option to make available certain domain tables that contain data that is useful for segmentation.

 Load sizes